singingwolfboy/netlify-home/docs.md

 This site is a great example of a project built on Netlify.

-All of our documentation (this whole site in fact) is in a [Github repository](https://github.com/netlify/netlify-home).
+All of our documentation (this whole site in fact) is in a [GitHub repository](https://github.com/netlify/netlify-home).

-Whenever we push to Github or accept a pull request, Netlify will do a clean build of the site with [Jekyll](http://jekyllrb.com/) and deploy the result.
+Whenever we push to GitHub or accept a pull request, Netlify will do a clean build of the site with [Jekyll](http://jekyllrb.com/) and deploy the result.